-C6 Durable Water Repellent coating (DWR) and zippered hand and chest pockets make the Rev a great choice for those 45- to 70-degree days.
+Water resistance and zippered hand and chest pockets make the Rev a great choice for those 45- to 70-degree days.

 When you’re up in the treestand, you want a jacket that is quiet, wind-resistant and lightweight.
-If it happens to repel a little rain, even better.
+If it happens to protect you from rain, even better.
 Say hello to the Prime Jacket, featuring Badlands’ ultra-quiet Approach FX fleece.
-It’s warm, keeps out the wind and has C6 DWR to keep you dry.

 Did we say treestand?
 Yes sir, the Prime features a built-in port for your treestand tether (which y’all are wearing, right?).
 This keeps you safely strapped in, but doesn’t limit your movement.
 A drawstring waist and zippered hand and chest pockets keep the chill at bay on those 45- to 65-degree outings.

 Up in the air, sitting on a metal mesh seat, means the wind and rain have direct access to you.
 So how do you combat that?
 Grab our Rise Jacket and you’re good to go.
-C6 DWR, drawstring waist and zippered hand pockets mean you stay warm while the elements stay out on those 45- to 65-degree days.
+Water resistance and a drawstring waist and zippered hand pockets mean you stay warm while the elements stay out on those 45- to 65-degree days.

 Ultra-quiet Badlands Approach and Approach FX fleece make this stupid quiet, while the built-in treestand tether port makes you safe.
 What’s not to like?